Saladin Ambar

 Saladin Ambar is an American political scientist.
 He is a professor of Political Science at Rutgers University, and is a Senior Scholar at the Eagleton Center on the American Governor.
 Ambar taught for 18 years in New York and New Jersey public schools.
 In 2008, he received a PhD from Rutgers University.
 In 2024, Ambar became an Associate Producer of the forthcoming film, Sagittaria, written and directed by Zach Busch.
+He appears in the 2026 documentary film, Mario, about the life of former New York Governor Mario Cuomo, directed by Peter, George, and Teddy Kunhardt.
+The film premiered at the 2026 Tribeca Film Festival.